ESE-Peasy/PosturePerfection/README.md

 To get PosturePerfection running by yourself you will need to follow these steps.

+> **Note**: we recommend installing via the [quickstart](#quickstart) described above.
+Building from source involves downloading larger files and building TensorFlow Lite and OpenCV from source, a process that may take over an hour!

 ### Prerequisites

 > All requirements will be installed if you follow the [installation](#installation) instructions below.